Design Miami/ Launches Online Shop with 52 Major International Galleries

 The new e-commerce platform offers works by design icons, including Jean Prouvé, Charlotte Perriand, and Humberto Campana, as well as a special charity initiative to benefit COVID-19 frontline workers

 The designers were asked to create works that described their experience during the pandemic.
-Featuring contributions by the likes of Annabelle Selldorf, Humberto Campana, David Adjaye, and Formafantasma, they will be available to purchase via the design fair’s new Shop platform with 100% of the proceeds benefitting GlobalGiving’s Coronavirus Relief Fund.
+Featuring contributions by the likes of Annabelle Selldorf, Humberto Campana, David Adjaye, and Formafantasma, they will be available for purchase via the design fair’s new Shop platform, with 100 percent of the proceeds benefitting GlobalGiving’s Coronavirus Relief Fund.
 This initiative directs resources to the evolving frontlines of the crisis around the world and helps essential workers in areas that have been most devastated by COVID-19.